kubeflow/website/content/en/docs/distributions/gke/deploy/project-setup.md

   for the project in Cloud IAM (Identity and Access Management).
-  The deployment process creates various service accounts with appropriate roles in order to enable seamless integration with GCP services.
+  The deployment process creates various service accounts with appropriate roles in order to enable seamless integration with Google Cloud services.
 This process requires that you have the owner role for the project in order to deploy Kubeflow.

 1. Make sure that billing is enabled for your project.
 Refer to the guide to [modifying a project's billing settings](https://cloud.google.com/billing/docs/how-to/modify-project).

-1. Go to the following pages on the GCP Console and ensure that the specified APIs are enabled:
+1. Go to the following pages on the Google Cloud Console and ensure that the specified APIs are enabled:

     * [Compute Engine API](https://console.cloud.google.com/apis/library/compute.googleapis.com)